Scholarly Communications: Open Access

 What is Open Access?

-Open Access (OA) means that electronic scholarly research outputs are made freely available on the Web to all, with no license restrictions.
+Open Access (OA) means that electronic scholarly research outputs are made freely available on the web to all, with no or limited license restrictions.
 In doing so you maximise the impact of your work as the potential readership is far greater than that for publications where the full-text is restricted to subscribers only.

 Open access publications go through the same peer review process as non-open access publications.
 Open access does not interfere with a decision to exploit results commercially, e.g. through patenting.

 The principles driving the Open Access Policy statement are that the outputs from publicly-funded research should be publicly available to researchers and to potential users in education, business, charitable and public sectors, and to the general public.

 Gold Open Access (Open Access at the point of publication)

 Gold Open Access: There are now many open access journals and platforms where researchers can make their articles openly accessible at the point of publication.

 - A researcher submits an article to a publisher, which then undergoes the traditional peer review process.